EY4542 - Saw PANASONIC - Free user manual and instructions

 Follow these steps:

 Hold the tool with both hands.
-(See Fig. 8) Do not attempt to remove cut material when blade is moving.
+(See Fig. 8) Do not attempt to remove cut material when the blade is moving.

 Alignment with cutting line